TamuraKafka/KAPS/README.md

 * **result_h.csv**: This file is the result of the code running, and we will put the result of the code running here to facilitate the relevant experiment.
 This file has nothing to do with the lab setup and is for my own use only.
 * **result_phi.csv**: This file is the result of the code running, and we will put the result of the code running here to facilitate the relevant experiment.
 This file has nothing to do with the lab setup and is for my own use only.
 * **result_R.csv**: This file is the result of the code running, and we will put the result of the code running here to facilitate the relevant experiment.
 This file has nothing to do with the lab setup and is for my own use only.
 * **t2lpd.csv**: This file is applied in part of the drawing code for the predicted values for each task.
-If you need to reproduce the implementation, you need to regenerate the file from the corresponding data set.
+If you need to reproduce the implementation, you need to regenerate the file from the corresponding dataset.

 # More Detilas in Dataset Introduction
-All of our data set files in the folder datasets/QuantitativeCrowdsourcing, this folder has 7 subfolders, represent the 7 different data sets, and each has a markdown readme file folder, Used to explain the details of this folder data set.
-For ease of reading, I have organized the introduction documentation of these data sets as follows:
+All of our dataset files in the folder datasets/QuantitativeCrowdsourcing, this folder has 7 subfolders, represent the 7 different datasets, and each has a markdown readme file folder, Used to explain the details of this folder dataset.
+For ease of reading, I have organized the introduction documentation of these datasets as follows:
 ## Dataset DouBanDatasets/Douban_202t_269266w  Describption:
-This folder contains data sets crawled from Douban.
+This folder contains datasets crawled from Douban.
-The folder Douban_202t_269266w is the raw data, and this naming means that the data structure in the data set in this folder contains 202 tasks and 269266 workers.
+The folder Douban_202t_269266w is the raw data, and this naming means that the data structure in the dataset in this folder contains 202 tasks and 269266 workers.
 We collected and organized the long review information (1-5 points) of the Top 250 movies and the social relationship attributes between the commenting users.
 We also used the expert ratings of movies from metacritic as the ground truth for this dataset.

 ## Dataset DouBanDatasets_RedundancyCut Describption:
 ### Description of folder name:
 Take folder Douban_202t_110w_3r as an example.
-This name means that the folder stores the data set crawled from Douban.com.
+This name means that the folder stores the dataset crawled from Douban.com.
 The data contains 202 tasks and 110 workers in total, and the task redundancy is close to 3.
 Other folder names have a similar meaning.
 ### Folder data source:
-The data set of each folder is divided by the data set DouBanDatasets/Douban_202t_269266w total data set, we randomly select data from this total data set according to different redundancy, and then organize into a new data.
+The dataset of each folder is divided by the dataset DouBanDatasets/Douban_202t_269266w total dataset, we randomly select data from this total dataset according to different redundancy, and then organize into a new data.
 For example, in the dataset Douban_202t_110w_3r, workers and their task labels were randomly selected from the dataset DouBanDatasets/Douban_202t_269266w according to the standard of task redundancy of 3, and then sorted into a new dataset.
 The tasks, workers, and annotations in this new dataset were extracted from DouBanDatasets/Douban_202t_269266w without any other modifications.
-### The use of this data set file in the experiment:
+### The use of this dataset file in the experiment:
-We use this data set in the Effectiveness on Groundtruth Inference with Varying Redundancy experiment part of the paper, and the results of the experiment come from this data set.
+We use this dataset in the Effectiveness on Groundtruth Inference with Varying Redundancy experiment part of the paper, and the results of the experiment come from this dataset.

 ## Dataset DouBanDatasets_SWTest Describption:
 ### Description of folder name